manoa-reclaim/manoa-reclaim.github.io/index.md

 ![](images/app.png)

+### Data model

+The Manoa Reclaim data model consists of four "primary" collections (name of lost item, date item was lost, location of lost item, and description of lost item).
+To understand this design choice, consider the situation where you want to specify the location, date, and description of the lost item associated with a name of the lost item.

+1. **Lost Item Collection:**
+   - Attributes:
+     - Name of the lost item
+     - Date item was lost
+     - Location of lost item
+     - Description of lost item
+   - Description: This collection stores information about each lost item, including its name, when it was lost, where it was lost, and a description.

+2. **Profile Collection:**
+   - Attributes:
+     - User profiles
+       - User name
+       - Email
+       - Other relevant details
+   - Description: Profiles represent users who interact with the system, such as those who report lost items or search for them.

+3. **Project Collection:**
+   - Attributes:
+     - Projects related to the Manoa Reclaim system
+   - Description: This collection may store information about different projects or initiatives within the Manoa Reclaim system.

 ### Setting up IntelliJ and ESLint

 Make sure that ESLint is configured correctly.
 Open a Javascript file such as imports/startup/client/startup.jsx.
 To test that ESLint is working, add 3-4 blank lines to the bottom of the file.
 An ESLint error should now be displayed in the right margin in red.
 Now delete them, and a green checkmark should reappear.

+### Application Design

+Manoa Reclaim is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
+Please use the videos documentation at those sites to better acquaint yourself with the basic application design and form processing in Manoa Reclaim.

+## Community Feedback

+We are interested in your experience using Manoa Reclaim!
+If you would like, please take a couple of minutes to fill out the [Manoa Reclaim Feedback Form](https://forms.gle/ENMoUUXgzrRJesTP6).
+It contains only four short questions and will help us understand how to improve the system.

 <!-- READ HERE: THE FOLLOWING IS AN EXAMPLE FROM BOWFOLIOS AND IS COMMENTED OUT UNTIL MORE UPDATES ARE MADE